sflaming/matter/README.md

 ["greyn"]r="B7B7A4"
 ```

 Two additional options exist, which extract a colour from the image in slightly different ways.
-Experiment to see which works best for your image.:
+Experiment to see which works best for your image.
+The sample image was generated using `dom`:
 ```
 ["dom"]
 ["match"]